Pixhunter/__compress__/README.md

-# This is repository whith compression
+# This is repository with compression

 I have realized only arithmetic compression whith C code